ds300/apt-py/readme.md

-# Installation
+# apt-py

-This requires py-leveldb, which can be obtained (along with installation instructions) from [here](https://code.google.com/p/py-leveldb/).
+Python API for dealing with APTs